YosysHQ-Docs/yosys-cmd-ref/source/cmd/show.rst

             Run the specified command with the graphics file as parameter.
             On Windows, this pauses yosys until the viewer exits.
+            Use "-viewer none" to not run any command.

     .. code:: yoscrypt